kumarabhiraj88/tinder-web-backend/README.md

  (MongoDB can use the index to limit the number of documents it needs to examine, which reduces the overall workload and improves performance.)

  Compound Indexes--You can create compound indexes that consist of multiple fields.
 This is useful for queries that filter or sort based on multiple criteria, allowing for more efficient query execution.
+(eg: connectionRequestSchema.index({senderId: 1, receiverId: 1});)

  -> create feed api - to show the profiles of other users on the platform
+    (Find all the connection requests(sent/received) of the logged in user  -- to avoid from the feed api) (get uniqueUserIds from the connection requests results and find the profiles except uniqueUserIds and my own id)